igable/simple-scripts/README.md

 with a day wide bin.
 Everything is hardcoded into the script.
 You have to read the source to figure out how to use it.

+## benchmark-buf.py

+Reads and wirtes a file with  with python IO with different buffer sizes.
+It outputs the time required for the various buffer sizes

+    $ benchmark-buf.py --help

 ## License

 This program is free software; you can redistribute it and/or modify